DariusNetX/BagBrain-Dashboard/replit.md

-✓ Removed redundant "Connect Wallet" button text from Vault stake/withdraw buttons ✓ Cleaned up interface to avoid confusion with dedicated WalletConnect component ✓ Streamlined user experience with clearer action button labels
+✓ Removed redundant "Connect Wallet" button text from Vault stake/withdraw buttons ✓ Cleaned up interface to avoid confusion with dedicated WalletConnect component ✓ Streamlined user experience with clearer action button labels ✓ Replaced bouncing gold circle at bottom with custom BagBrain character mascot ✓ Updated BagBrainCharacters component to use new authentic character image ✓ Simplified component by removing character rotation and using single mascot design